The Hardest Math Problem Student Contest

 An Annual Math Competition for Grades 6-8

-The Hardest Math Problem Student Contest is an annual competition presented by The Actuarial Foundation, its educational partner Scholastic and the New York Life Foundation that challenges grades 6-8 students to solve multistep, grade-specific math problems with real-world situations and engaging characters.
+The Hardest Math Problem Student Contest is an annual competition presented by The Actuarial Foundation, the Institute of Competition Sciences and the New York Life Foundation that challenges grades 6-8 students to solve multistep, grade-specific math problems with real-world situations and engaging characters.
 Plus, 5th graders are eligible to participate by reaching to a higher grade level!

 Energize students’ perceptions of math with fun, challenging story problems that combine math reasoning skills with writing.